-Just this morning, Mayor Fulop tweeted that Jersey City’s iconic Loew’s Theater located at 54 Journal Square Plaza will finally undergo much-needed and decades in-the-making renovations with the goal of opening it up to the public once again, regaining its former glory with the help of the NJ Devils Entertainment Inc. which runs the Prudential Center.
-The renovations will cost $72 million, here’s what we know about the 3,000-seat theater:
+Back in 2021, Mayor Fulop tweeted that Jersey City’s iconic Loew’s Theater located at 54 Journal Square Plaza will finally undergo much-needed and decades-in-the-making renovations with the goal of opening it up to the public once again, regaining its former glory with the help of the NJ Devils Entertainment Inc. which runs the Prudential Center.
+Now, the New Jersey Economic Development Authority (NJEDA) announced that it approved the award of the Historic Property Reinvestment Program’s (HPRP) tax credits to support the rehabilitation.
+The renovations will cost $110 million in total.
+Read on for what we know about the 3,000-seat theater.

 The statement from Mayor Fulop on Facebook read, “Big news for #JerseyCity – Major Entertainment Venue for JC Moving Forward – FINALLY.
 Much of the team that did sister theater in Brooklyn are involved here but this will be a partnership with the NJ Devils Entertainment Inc. which runs the Prudential Center which is one of the most booked venues in the country.
 This will be a $72m renovations returning it to that magic of 1929 when it first opened.
 We may be in tough times today but live entertainment will be back and cities that bet on arts/entertainment/culture will still be desirable places to live + work.
 Thank you to the partners that have been part of setting a roadmap here and following a long process to get here including NJ Devils Entertainment, the office of Gov. Murphy and the state EDA, Commissioner Bill Odea, and The Friends of the Loews.”